thirumurthis/stock-api/README.md

 # stock-api
-Stock api to monitor the financial profit loss
+Stock api project is a backend project used simply to monitor the financial profit loss
+  - This app requires to sign up the user, currently used only for personal use

 - Warning:
   - The database is not a persistent database (currently H2 database)

  - In order to access this api, use below end-point to signup
    - This endpoint will store the user info in H2 DB

 ##### End-point to `signup`

 ```
 ## POST

 /stock-app/signup
 ```

+ - INPUT:
- - INPUT: Provide username and password in the body of POST request
+   - Provide username and password in the body of POST request

 ```json
  {